 The best way to settle on a trusted breeder is through a reference from someone you know, like a friend, acquaintance, or even your vet.

-Another way to find a reliable breeder is to go through the website for AKC Marketplace, where you can research on any breed in depth and can get information on breeders as well.
+Another way to find a reliable breeder is to go through the website for AKC Marketplace, where you can research any breed in-depth and can get information on breeders as well.

 When you meet a breeder, however, there are some fool-proof ways to be able to tell if the breeder is worthy of your time and trust: